William Trump

 After retirement Trump joined the Merchant Marine, serving for fifteen years aboard vessels of Belcher Oil Company.

-Only eleven other members of the Coast Guard have been awarded silver stars.
+Only eleven other members of the Coast Guard have been awarded the Silver Star.

 USCGC William Trump

 In 2010 when the Coast Guard decided that all the new Sentinel class cutters would be named after Coast Guard enlisted personnel who had been recognized for their heroism; Trump was one of those to be honored.

-The eleventh cutter in the class will be named the USCGC William Trump.
-She will be homeported in Key West, Florida.
+The eleventh cutter in the class was named the USCGC William Trump.
+She is homeported in Key West, Florida.

 Trump's eight children attended a dedication ceremony at the Bollinger Shipyards in Louisiana in March 2012.
 Trump's eldest grandson, Jeremy Trump, became a Navy SEAL, saying that it was only after he enlisted that he and his grandfather discussed his record.